nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/automation-scripting.md

 ### JVM Nashorn Debugging

-The Nashorn Engine provides a simple way to remotely debug Automation Scripts via the JVM for having a view on javascript variables status:
+The Nashorn Engine provides a simple way to remotely debug Automation Scripts via the JVM for having a view on JavaScript variables status:

 - Add the `debugger;` reserved method of Nashorn inside of your script where the debug session will begin.
 - Run the Nuxeo server in debug JVM mode.